 1. Action something -rumination is about worry so rather than stay with the worry, DO something productive if that’s possible.
 For instance, if you are ruminating about not getting the job you applied for then perhaps you need to start searching for other opportunities online.

-2. When you find yourself ruminating, say to yourself “STOP”, pinch the skin on the back of your hand, and distract yourself away from this habitual pattern of thinking by asking yourself some questions.
-Here are some questions that will help you to stop ruminating.
+2. When you find yourself ruminating, say to yourself “STOP” and pinch the skin on the back of your hand, and ask yourself a question such as one from the list below.
 These questions will make you notice the moment of “NOW”, not the past or future.
 Feel free to add any of your own questions that you know will bring you back to the “here and now”.

 What is your name?